SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/03config.rst

 =============  ==============  =======
 Parameter      Values          Meaning
 =============  ==============  =======
-Configuration  | Production *  | Should the SDK get ads from
+Configuration  | Production *  | Should always get ads from production server
-               | Staging       | the production or test server.
-                               | Test placements are all on production.

 Test mode      | Enabled       | Should the SDK serve test ads.
 For test
                | Disabled *    | placements (30471, 30476, etc) must be Enabled.